abinit/abinit/doc/tutorial/eph.md

     -mka2f: MacMillan Tc =     2.645390E+05 (Ha)     8.353470E+10 (Kelvin)

 As could be expected, this is a very bad estimation of the experimental value of 1.2
+K. The coupling strength is severely underestimated (experiment gives 0.44), and the logarithmic average frequency is a bit too high (converged value of 270 K in [[cite:Savrasov1996|Savrasov]]).
+The resulting critical temperature from McMillan's formula is unphysical, and you should always regard it critically: if $\lambda$ is close to or lower than the chosen value of
+$\mu^{\star}$, Tc will diverge.
-K. The coupling strength is severely overestimated (experiment gives 0.44), and the logarithmic average frequency is too low, but not nearly enough to compensate $\lambda$.
-Aluminum is a good case in which things can be improved, easily because its Fermi surface is isotropic and the coupling is weak.
+Aluminum is a good case in which things can be improved easily, because its Fermi surface is large and isotropic and the coupling is weak.

 ## 5 Convergence tests of the integration techniques